SharpType/OmniLatinTool-Extension/README.md

 This tool is divided in 5 accordions that regroups actions according on what they will have an effect.
 Only the first one **GENERAL** will be referred to for each actions of the tool.
 Please be very carefull on what you pre-select on this accordion.

-## General
+## GENERAL
 ```
 Apply to: 	- All Glyphs
 			- Selected Glyphs
 			- Current Glyphs
 ```
 They define on which glyphs the actions are performed.
-The selected glyphs is pre-selected.
+The *Current Glyph* is pre-selected.

 ```
 Overwrite Anchors / Component
 ```
 If checked, the existing anchors/components will be overwritten.

+## CHARACTER SET

 ```
 Add OmniLatin
 ```
 This button will add all the empty glyphs boxes on the font window, that we will filled up with the OmniLatin Letters.

-## Base Letters & Diacritics
+## BASE LETTERS & DIACRITICS
 ```
 Prebuild Characters
 ```
 This button will adds reference glyphs that will help for the design of what we call the special characters (ex: A an E wil be copied in the Æ glyph box).
 This function will be used for letters and diacritics.
 Drawing all these characters is the first step.

+Mark Color: RED

 *Note: The recipe for these pre-building glyphs are defined in the separate file `specialChars_recipe.py` in the extension.*